lonelydomino/animelist/spec.md

 - [ ] double check validations for edits
 - [ ] initialize lists with no description text?
 - [ ] implemente delete anime from lists
+- [ ]@list = List.find(params["id"])#How to account for this failing if user types ID into address bar?
+- [ ] format the anime detail page better so image displays on the left, buttons at bottom, title at top and description at right

 - Profile page(show) mostly complete.
 Maybe make it auto adjust profile card width to account for larger bios. edit button takes you back up and makes you click edit a 2nd time